 I pulled the markers apart and removed the inked section, then soaked the pieces in the rubbing alcohol …

 … and ended up with a nice selection of colors which were really quite vivid.

-I tested one of the colors on a piece of fabric paper using a stencil …
+I tested one of the colors on a piece of fabric paper using a stencil.

-… and it added a lovely subtle design to the surface.
+It added a lovely subtle design to the surface.

-If you’re going to try this, the only thing I would add – and I don’t recall hearing it on the video – is that rubbing alcohol is highly flammable so keep it away from flames!
+If you’re going to try this, the only thing I would add – and I don’t recall hearing it on the video – is that rubbing alcohol is highly flammable so keep it away from flames.
 And if spraying alchol ink I would also suggest using it in a well-ventilated area or even wearing a mask because inhaling the overspray is not good for your health.

 Otherwise it works a treat!